Ilaje: Lifestyle

 Thousands of migrant Ilaje fishermen can be found in many other coastal communities all over Nigeria in places like; Epe, Escravos, Warri, Badagry, Brass, Nembe and beyond.
 Igbokoda, the Ilaje local government headquarters is fast becoming an international trade center as its popular market attracts traders not only from other part of Nigeria, but, also from other African countries.
 Ilaje fishing communities have over the years developed all along the eastern coastline of west Africa, particularly in Togo, Benin, Ghana, Cameroon and Gabon.

-Ilajeland is only about 75 kilometers from Lagos and its aquatic environment present the area as a suitable environment for tourism.
+Ilajeland is only about 75 km from Lagos and its aquatic environment present the area as a suitable environment for tourism.
 It is hoped that the Ondo State government and the government of Nigeria will help develop it into a world class tourist attraction.
 In the past the entire area suffered serious neglect and marginalization in the hands of the government.
 However, it appears that the Ondo State government has come to realize the importance of Ilajeland not only because it is her only outlet to the sea but also because it is her economic power house.
-The Ondo state government has managed to construct a few link roads between the ilaje coast and the hinterland, however, the Ilaje corridor is part of the ongoing Lagos-Calabar Coastal Highway project being built and funded by the Federal Government of Nigeria, with 71km of it running through Ilaje territory.
+The Ondo state government has managed to construct a few link roads between the ilaje coast and the hinterland, however, the Ilaje corridor is part of the ongoing Lagos-Calabar Coastal Highway project being built and funded by the Federal Government of Nigeria, with 71 km of it running through Ilaje territory.

-The highlight of the Ondo State's recent development efforts is the acquisition of about 200 hectares of land to be developed and built as a satellite town for the people displayed from their homes in towns and villages on the Atlantic coastline as a result of petroleum drilling and exploratory activities.
+The highlight of the Ondo State's recent development efforts is the acquisition of about 200 ha of land to be developed and built as a satellite town for the people displayed from their homes in towns and villages on the Atlantic coastline as a result of petroleum drilling and exploratory activities.

 No doubt, there is a big future for the area especially with the Olokola Development project by Ondo and Ogun State Governments.

 Climate change & Coastal erosion

 Several Ilaje communities are severely threatened by constant sea surges accompanied by coastal attrition/erosion and land loss, a process which geologists term as Rapid coastal regression, leading to the loss of valuable property and territory.
-According to reports, as much as 30 meters of such littoral land is lost annually.
+According to reports, as much as 30 metre of such littoral land is lost annually.
 The most severely affected communities include; Ayetoro, Idiogba, Mese, Gbarira, Awoye, Igo, Molutehin and Jiringho.
 Over the years, several Ilaje communities have been completely lost to the Atlantic Ocean, while many others have had to relocate from their original locations to other areas.